Pacers vs. Heat Player Props Betting Odds

 |3PM

-- Haliburton has hit 3.8 three-pointers per game, which is more than his over/under on Thursday (3.5).
+- Haliburton averages 3.9 made three-pointers, 0.4 more than his over/under on Saturday.

 Get Haliburton gear at Fanatics!